Team BMR

-Team BMR was a British motor racing team based in Buntingford, Hertfordshire and founded by Warren Scott.
+Team BMR, formerly under the moniker CHROME Edition Restart Racing, was a British motor racing team based in Buntingford, Hertfordshire and founded by Warren Scott.
 The team raced in the British Touring Car Championship between 2013 and 2019 after previously entering the 2004 British Superbike Championship season as BMR Racing.
 During the winter of 2013, Scott purchased Tony Gilham Racing's assets, including their four NGTC race cars.

 British Superbike Championship

 The team's roots can be traced back to team owner Warren Scott's superbike racing days.
 Scott entered the 2004 British Superbike Championship season in the Privateers Cup class, riding a Kawasaki Ninja ZX-10R superbike, under the team name BMR Racing, along with teammate Chris Platt who entered two events as a replacement rider.

 British Touring Car Championship

 SEAT Leon and Volkswagen CC (2013)

 Team BMR entered the BTCC in 2013, running a Super 2000 SEAT León for team owner Warren Scott in the Jack Sears Trophy class.
 His best result with the León was a 15th place, scoring the team's only point of the season.

 When the second half of the season began at Snetterton, after the summer break, the team switched to an NGTC Volkswagen CC built by and run with the support of Tony Gilham Racing, as preparation for a full NGTC campaign in 2014.